imiev-battery-upgrade/imiev-battery-upgrade/README.md

 - [jiminy](https://myimiev.com/members/jiminy.1606/) for bus bar design
 - [piev](https://myimiev.com/members/piev.2638/) for code and starting the main thread this is based on
-- [mradtke](https://myimiev.com/members/mradtke.1615/) and son Nicholas for creating the detailed pack removal and module rebuild instructions
+- [mradtke](https://myimiev.com/members/mradtke.1615/) and son Nicholas for creating the detailed pack removal, module rebuild, and MITM instructions
 - [toecheese](https://myimiev.com/members/toecheese.4279/) for context contributions to the repo
+- [iso14000](https://myimiev.com/members/iso14000.4256/) for porting piev's code to STM32